recsyschallenge/2019/docs/problem_definition.md

 ## Data

-The data will be provided on the official website of the challenge: [trivag RecSys Challenge](https://recsys.trivago.cloud/).
+The data will be provided on the official website of the challenge: [trivago RecSys Challenge](https://recsys.trivago.cloud/).

 ### Session actions (train.csv and test.csv)